Cambodian Chicken Rice Porridge Recipe for Borbor Sach Moan. Copyright © 2020 Terence Carter / Grantourismo. All Rights Reserved.

 This Cambodian chicken rice porridge recipe makes borbor sach moan, Cambodian congee.
 Called borbor sach moan in Khmer, it’s thought that this chicken rice porridge is a dish of Chinese origin and part of the Cambodian-Chinese culinary heritage rather than a Khmer dish, but no matter its provenance it’s become a comfort food favourite of all Cambodians.

-Called borbor sach moan in Khmer, this chicken congee is thought to be a dish of Chinese origin and part of the Cambodian-Chinese culinary heritage rather than a Khmer dish, but whatever its origin, over many centuries it’s become a comfort food favourite of all Cambodians – as well as Cambodian residents, including ourselves.
+Called borbor sach moan in Khmer, this chicken congee is thought to be a dish of Chinese origin and part of the Cambodian-Chinese culinary heritage rather than a Khmer dish, but whatever its provenance, over many centuries it’s become a comfort food staple for all Cambodians – as well as Cambodian residents, including ourselves.

-If it is of Chinese heritage, Cambodians have really made rice porridge their own.
+Cambodians have really made the classic Chinese rice porridge their own.
 Here in Siem Reap you’ll find anything from chicken, pork, fish, dried fish, seafood, snails, and frog legs in borbor and you’ll also see an array of condiments, from dried fish floss and pickled vegetables to the condiments we love to use: fish sauce, chilli flakes, chilli oil, and fresh fragrant herbs.

 Cambodian Chicken Rice Porridge Recipe – How to Make Borbor Sach Moan